-Pileup shuts down Texas road; icy weather in store for many
+At least 5 killed in massive crash on icy Texas interstate

-FORT WORTH, Texas (AP) — Dozens of people were taken to hospitals after a massive car crash Thursday morning on an icy interstate in Texas as a winter storm dropped freezing rain, sleet and snow on parts of the U.S., officials said.
+FORT WORTH, Texas (AP) — At least five people were killed Thursday in a massive crash involving 75 to 100 vehicles on an icy Texas interstate, police said, as a winter storm dropped freezing rain, sleet and snow on parts of the U.S.

-First responders took about 30 people to hospitals after the crash near downtown Fort Worth, MedStar spokesman Matt Zavadsky told the Star-Telegram newspaper.
-He said some of those people were critically injured.
+The number of injured was still unknown as police were still at working the accident on Interstate 35 near downtown Fort Worth, police said.
+Police set up a reunification center for family members at a community center.

 Farther south, in Austin, more than two dozen vehicles were involved in a pileup on an icy road, and one person was injured, emergency officials said.